perfsonar/esmond/docs/deployment_cookbook.rst

 Setting the key cache to around 512M should be more than enough cache for the keys.
 The timeseries rows are not great candidates for row caching.

+Changes to the cassandra_replicas factor will not automatically be reflected in the Cassandra database.
+The setting is only used when the 'esmond' keyspace is first created.
+If the number of replicas needs to be changed later it should be done directly in Cassandra with the ALTER KEYSPACE command.
+See http://www.datastax.com/documentation/cql/3.0/cql/cql_using/update_ks_rf_t.html for more information.

 If you ever delete rows from Cassandra it may be necessary to increase the value of tombstone_failure_threshold in the cassandra.yaml file.